 To find the workflow dashboard, first click ‘Settings’ on the left hand side of your scheduling dashboard and then click the ‘Workflows’ tab.
 To create a new workflow, click the ‘+ Approval Workflow’ button.

 Next, fill out a name and description for your workflow.
 If, for example, the purpose of your workflow is to route requests for Athletics events to approvers for this Event Type, we might want to call it “Athletics Workflow” with the description “This workflow routes event requests for the Athletics event type from requesters to the Athletics office for approval”.

 Click the “Add” button to create the new workflow.

 To open up the workflow, click on the workflow you just saved.
 You are now inside of editing mode for the workflow.

 Before we discuss how to create this workflow, it is first necessary to define some key terms.

-The “Author” of a workflow is the initial person(s) that initiate a request which can be routed to the first step in the workflow.
+- The “Author” of a workflow is the initial person(s) that initiates a request (Typically this is submitting the Event Request Form.
+This is the first step in the workflow)

 On the left-hand side of the screen, a sidebar will pop up that will allow you to enter information required to create a workflow step.